William Dale Archerd

 William Dale Archerd (May 5, 1912 – October 29, 1977) was an American serial killer who killed at least three people with insulin injections between 1956 and 1966 in Northern California.
-He was the first to be convicted of use of insulin as a murder weapon in the US, and is suspected in three more cases.
+He was the first to be convicted of using insulin as a murder weapon in the US, and he is suspected in three more cases.

 Life

-Archerd was always interested in medicine, but had neither the discipline nor the money to correspond for such a study.
+Archerd was always interested in medicine but had neither the discipline nor the money to pursue his interest.
 In 1940 and 1941, he worked as an assistant at the Camarillo State Mental Hospital in wards where patients were treated with insulin shock therapies.

-In 1950 he was convicted to five years of probation for possession of morphine in San Francisco.
-In another conviction, this parole was revoked.
-After escaping from a minimum security prison in Chino, he was arrested again, put in San Quentin Prison and released again in 1953 on probation.
+In 1950, he was sentenced to five years of probation for possession of morphine in San Francisco.
+After another conviction, this parole was revoked.
+After escaping from a minimum-security prison in Chino, he was rearrested, put in San Quentin Prison, and released again in 1953 on probation.

+His home was in the Alhambra region of the San Gabriel Valley in Los Angeles County, California.